 - Stretch Refresh.
 If the knees and bum in your super skinnies start to sag, turn them inside out and stick them in the dryer on warm, but only for 10-20 minutes – no need to waste the energy on a full cycle!

-Besides the infographic below telling all of us how much water we consume, here are some other tips to save.
+In addition and besides the infographic below telling all of us how much water we consume.
+So here are some other tips to save.
+In addition, the link in the word other tips covers another 13 ways offered by Levi Strauss.